EricChh20/Autosearch_program/README.md

 # Autosearch_program
-Author: Eric Chheang
-Date: Fall 2017

-Write a C++ program to implement autocomplete for a given set of N terms
+A C++ program to implement autocomplete for a given set of N terms

 The application predicts how likely it is that the user is typing each query and presents to the user a list of the top-matching queries, in descending order of weight.